This guide will help you understand all about psyche splitting off from trauma and how to heal from childhood trauma splitting.

 Whereas the idea of being “nice,” “taking care of” or being “compassionate” to themselves was met with disgust and avoidance, once the individual comes to love their hurt, lost, and lonely parts, their self-disparagement, self-hatred, and disconnection can turn into self-compassion as they begin to develop internal attachment relationships to these young selves.

-- How Trauma Causes Fragmentation?
+- How Childhood Trauma Can Cause Splitting?

 - The “False Self”: The Price of Self-Alienation

-- How To Heal Your Fragmented Self?
+- How to Heal From Childhood Trauma and Heal Your Fragmented Self?

 The following are some of these signs:

 1. Experiencing intense conflicts between trauma-related perceptions and impulses (e.g. “the worst is going to happen,”) versus here-and-now assessments of danger (e.g. “I know I’m safe here.”)

 2. Experiencing paradoxical symptoms, such as the desire to be kind and compassionate toward others, on one hand, and intense rage or even impulses to violence, on the other.